Three Billboards Outside Ebbing, Missouri first published by RealCrime Magazine

 As it happens, that scene represents Three Billboards Outside Ebbing, Missouri in a nutshell.
 For it concerns vindictiveness misdirected, and love and compassion conjured at the most unexpected moments – and while Mildred may be its main character, it is Jason who will undergo the greatest dramatic character shift, in what is an absolute masterclass of both writing and performance.
 Like Mildred, Jason is angry at everyone – in his case as the result of a troubled past – but eventually he will learn to focus that anger on the investigation into Angela’s horrific death, rather than on whoever just happens to cross his path and piss him off.
 (Or does he?)

-Bringing the same finely tuned balance between violent, character-driven drama and dark absurdist comedy that had already marked his In Bruges (2008) and Seven Psychopaths (2012), writer/director Martin McDonagh has crafted a gripping, often surreal concoction of dentists and defenestrations, midgets and morons, first dates and fire bombings, in an escalating scenario where, as Charlie’s dumb new girlfriend puts it, “Anger just begets greater anger.”
+Bringing the same finely tuned balance between violent, character-driven drama and dark absurdist comedy that had already marked his In Bruges (2008) and Seven Psychopaths (2012), writer/director Martin McDonagh has crafted a gripping, often surreal concoction of dentists and defenestrations, midgets and morons, first dates and fire bombings, in an escalating scenario where, as Charlie’s dumb (but maybe not so dumb) new girlfriend puts it, “Anger just begets greater anger.”
 There is a Coen-esque flavour to these hostile high jinks, suggested (along with McDonagh’s Irish origins) in the lilt from Carter Burwell’s opening piece, reminiscent of his earlier score for Miller’s Crossing (1991).

 In the end, those three signs outside town are also signifiers – of a community’s grief, pain, shame and unresolved internal conflicts.
 They are also, writ large, the tensions – of race, of class, of gender, of religion, and between forgiveness and revenge – that beset and in many ways define contemporary America.